Read time: ~10 minutes

 These are all changes that I’ve incorporated over time to live a more eco-friendly lifestyle and they’re all a part of my daily routine now.
 I hope they work for you and help make your own journey simpler!

-- Preserve is a great company taking recycled yogurt cups and making them into eco-friendly products such as toothbrushes!
+- Preserve (found at Whole Foods) recycles yogurt cups into toothbrushes.
 You can mail back your used toothbrush for continued recycling or recycle it at most local bins.
-It does come wrapped in plastic, but you can also pick one up from most Whole Foods to reduce extra shipping plastics.

 2. Update Your Toothpaste & Mouthwash To Eco-Friendly Options